Sleep Apnea Surgery: Is It for You?

 It's recommended to give other treatments a try for at least three months before considering surgery, including CPAP therapy and lifestyle modifications.

-Undergoing surgery for sleep apnea is a big decision and should be thought carefully with your health care provider to determine which is the best form of treatment for you.
+Undergoing surgery for sleep apnea is a big decision and should be thought carefully with your health care provider or otolaryngology doctor to determine which is the best form of treatment for you.

 Evaluate your situation, symptoms, underlying health conditions, risk factors, and success rates for specific treatments to make an informed decision.